Survivor recalls horror of Pakistan plane crash that killed 97

 The airline named the other survivor as the president of the Bank of Punjab, Zafar Masud.

-The health ministry for Sindh province, where the southern port city of Karachi is located, on Saturday confirmed that all 97 bodies recovered from the crash site had been on the plane.
+The health ministry for Sindh province, where the southern port city of Karachi is located, on Saturday, confirmed that the 97 bodies recovered from the crash site had been on the plane.

 At least 19 had been identified so far, while DNA testing was being carried out at the University of Karachi to help name the rest of the victims.